modmore/docs/en/01_Commerce/v1/Developer/98_SimpleCart_or_Commerce.md

 The flexibility of Commerce will allow you to manage shipping costs in various ways.

 1. For each shipping method you can provide a fixed or percentage price out of the box.
 Each method also has restrictions on the order total you can set, making sure shipping methods are only available as an option until, between, or after a certain order total.
-Simple business rules like "€5 shipping under €25, €3 from €25-50, free from €50+" can be implemented with these options.
+Simple business rules like "€5 shipping under €25, €3 from €25-50, free from €50+" can be easily implemented with these options.
 2. You can use an existing [Module](Modules) to integrate with a third party postal service.
 These modules can be configured on a module and shipping method level with various options to automatically offer the right rates to your customers.
 3. If no existing module is available for your use case, you can build one or contract a developer to build it for you.
 When building a custom shipping method module, you have full control over the calculation, making it possible to implement any business rule.